subhiashraf912/DisMod/README.md

 ## About

 A powerful package that allows you to create auto moderation events easily! very simple and powerful to use!
+Update 1.1.0: Should work with discord.js version +13

 ## Installation